-The entire development (via egg, larval, nymphal to the adult stage) takes approximately three weeks on the host.
-However, nymphs can survive at cool temperatures for up to a month without the host, while female mites can survive for up to ten days in the environment.
+The entire development takes approximately three weeks on the host, although nymphs can survive at cool temperatures for up to a month without the host, while female mites can survive for up to ten days in the environment.
 Transfer from host-to-host occurs readily and rapidly between animals in close contact.
 Cheyletiellosis is common in kennels, and young and weak animals seem more susceptible.